wso2/docs-mi/en/docs/get-started/development-kickstart.md

     Let's invoke the API from Postman as follows:

     1. Open the Postman application.
 If you do not have the application, download it from here : [Postman](https://www.postman.com/downloads/)
-    2. Create a collection with appropriate name.
-Ex : 'IntegrationStudio collection'.
+    2. Create a collection with an appropriate name.
+Ex: 'IntegrationStudio collection'.
     3. Add a new request to this collection and name it appropriately.
 Ex: 'Healthcare request'.
-    4. In the 'Enter request URL' section paste our endpoint URL : ```http://localhost:8290/healthcare/doctor/Ophthalmologist```
+    4. In the 'Enter request URL' section paste our endpoint URL: ```http://localhost:8290/healthcare/doctor/Ophthalmologist```
-    5. Select 'GET' as http method and click 'Send' button.
+    5. Select 'GET' as the HTTP method and click the 'Send' button.
        <br/><br/>
        <video src="{{base_path}}/assets/vids/healthcare-doctor-ophthalmologist.webm" width="720" height="480" controls></video>
        <br/><br/>